Friday, June 13, 2025

 Teaching Your Child about Asthma

-Teaching your child about asthma is a big step in helping them manage their condition.
-It makes them feel more in control and less scared.
+Teaching your child about asthma is essential.
+It will help them with their condition, making them feel more in control and less scared.
 Start by explaining asthma in a way they can understand.
-Tell them their airways can swell or narrow, making it hard to breathe.
+Their airways may swell or narrow, making it difficult to breathe.

-- Age 8-11: Discuss how lungs work using online videos from the AAAAI or games like Asthma Attack Adventure.
+Talk about how the lungs work between the ages of 8 and 11.
+You can use online videos from the AAAAI or games such as Asthma Attack Adventure.

 Teach your child to recognize early signs of asthma.
-They might feel a “rubber band squeezing my chest” or hear their breathing sound like a whistle.
+People may feel a rubber band squeezing their chest or notice a whistling sound in their breathing.
 Keep a symptom diary to track how bad their symptoms are.

-The American Academy of Allergy, Asthma & Immunology says kids who learn about asthma visit the ER less often.
-Encourage your child to tell you when they feel symptoms.
-This helps them feel more confident in managing their asthma.
+The American Academy of Allergy, Asthma & Immunology says that kids who learn about asthma don’t visit the ER as often.
+Please encourage your child to tell you when they feel symptoms.
+This will help them become confident in managing asthma.

 The Role of Schools in Asthma Management

-Schools play a key role in asthma prevention tips for children.
-Asthma leads to over 13.8 million missed school days each year.
-It’s important for parents and teachers to work together.
-Every child should have a place where they can breathe well and do well.
+Schools help prevent asthma in children.
+Asthma notoriously sickens children, costing nearly 14 million school days a year.
+Parents and teachers need to work together.
+Every child should have a free space to breathe and to do well.

 “Schools that adopt asthma management plans see up to 50% fewer emergency visits,” says the CDC’s EXHALE program.